cyrus-tracy/Denver-Obesity-Data/README.md

 The `.geojson` file is from another GitHub repository, linked [here.](https://github.com/blackmad/neighborhoods/blob/master/denver.geojson) This is an excellent resource for daata visualizaiton at the city scale.

-Data visualizations were created with [Datawrapper](https://app.datawrapper.de/)
+Data visualizations were created with [Datawrapper,](https://app.datawrapper.de/) an excellent free tool for data visualization.